macaburguera/WeVibeMLops/reports/README.md

 We tagged and uploaded this image to google cloud, so that our API is running there constantly.

 The other important image we have is the frontend one, which just installs very basic requirements and runs the frontend.
-We programmed the frontend script to connect directly to the deployed API in gcloud.
-Later on, we also tagged and uploaded this frontend image to the Cloud, so it is running constantly there taking advantage of the previously deployed API.
+Later on, we also tagged and uploaded this frontend image to the Cloud.
 It can be checked [here](https://frontend-414169417184.europe-west1.run.app).

 Additionally, we developed a dockerfile for being able to test online the possible data drifting issues our model could have through time.
-It checks the model via our deployed API and saves the data in a reports folder that is stored in the project's gcloud bucket.

  ---